ShiraZur/X12/README.md

 # X12
 I am editing this file -Deeana :)
-I am also editing this file :pride:
+I am also editing this file :crown: